-- D. Emergency Motions (e.g., TROs and select discovery motions).
-Attorneys filing emergency motions should not call chambers unless or until the matter is assigned to Judge Myers.
-If Judge Myers is assigned, the intake deputy clerk should be advised that the matter requires immediate attention.
-Except in admiralty matters, Judge Myers generally asks counsel initiating an emergency action to communicate with opposing counsel in an attempt to agree on temporary injunctive action pending a hearing on the motion for preliminary injunction. - E. Proposed Documents.
+- B. Proposed Amended Pleadings.
+Any motion seeking to amend a pleading shall include as exhibits both the proposed amended pleading and a red-lined version of the proposed amended pleading showing changes proposed to be made.
+The proposed pleading must be properly signed. - C. Emergency Motions (e.g., TROs and select discovery motions).
+Attorneys filing emergency motions should not call chambers unless or until the matter is assigned to Chief Judge Myers.
+If Judge Myers is assigned, the deputy clerk (at intake) or civil case manager should be advised that the matter requires immediate attention.
+Except in admiralty matters, Judge Myers generally asks counsel initiating an emergency action to communicate with opposing counsel in an attempt to agree on temporary injunctive action pending a hearing on the motion for preliminary injunction.

+- D. Proposed Documents.
 Parties shall file proposed orders, jury instructions, and findings of fact and conclusions of law in PDF format through the CM/ECF system.
 For ease of use, PDF documents created through methods other than scanning are encouraged.
 (See Electronic Case Filing User's Manual for further information on creating PDF documents.)
-Any motion requesting relief (except dispositive motions) shall be accompanied at the time of filing with a proposed form of order, stating its requested relief.
-Along with submitting proposed orders in PDF format through the CM/ECF system, counsel shall send proposed orders electronically in Word format to: Documents_Judge_Myers@nced.uscourts.gov. - F. Decorum.
+Any motion requesting relief (except dispositive motions and, in criminal cases, motions to continue, seal, and withdraw) shall be accompanied at the time of filing with a proposed form of order, stating its requested relief.
+Along with submitting proposed orders in PDF format through the CM/ECF system, counsel send proposed orders electronically in Word format shall to: Documents Judge Myers@nced.uscourts.gov. - F. Decorum.
 Counsel's demeanor should be one of courtesy and professionalism.
-Counsel should never act or speak disrespectfully to the Court or opposing counsel in any manner.
+Counsel should never act or speak disrespectfully to the court or opposing counsel in any manner.
 The court expects punctuality by all persons involved in a courtroom proceeding.
-Judge Myers is zealously protective of the integrity of the federal court and the legal profession.
+Chief Judge Myers is zealously protective of the integrity of the federal court and the legal profession.
 Counsel are cautioned that gamesmanship, sandbagging, name-calling, or any other type of behavior unbecoming a member of the bar of this court will not be tolerated.